 The OpenPGP application may use global CHVs (Card Holder Verification).
-These data may be stored in the Master File (MF) or any other Dedicated Files (DF) in a specific way of the current OS.
+These data may be stored in the Master File (MF), any other Dedicated File (DF) or in a specific way of the current OS.
 In addition global information for all applications and specific keys may be stored in the MF, if present.

-4.1.1 EF_DIR
+4.1.1 EF\DIR

 This file under the MF (file identifier: '2F00') may, if present, contain one or several application templates and/or application identifiers as defined in ISO/IEC 7816-4.
-The data file is not requested and evaluated by the OpenPGP application, but may be used to declare the application to 3rd parties.
+The data file is not requested and evaluated by the OpenPGP application, but may be used to declare the application to $3^{rd}$ parties.
 It may be used also for cards that do not support SELECT FILE with partial AID.
 The following entries should be added: